 Ohio EPA completed a study of the Village of St. Henry's source of drinking water in 2003 to identify potential contaminant sources and provide guidance on protecting the drinking water source.
-It was then updated in 2009.
+It was updated in 2009, and then again in 2019.
 According to this study, the aquifer (water-rich zone) that supplies water to the Village of St. Henry has a low susceptibility to contamination.
 This determination is based on the following: